pjotrp/once-only/README.md

 once-only --pbs /bin/cat ~/.bashrc
 ```

 Will submit 'cat ~/.bashrc' to the queue.
+If the job is already in the queue it
+won't be submitted, thanks to the unique job ID once-only generates.

-This is an interesting example, because
+In fact, this is an interesting example, because
 both /bin/cat and ~/.bashrc files may differ on the submission machine and the cluster
 nodes.
 Only when both are the same you can expect once-only to run properly.
 In
 this case it is wise to add at least